 The best traditions of this holiday in Madrid have survived.
 Solemn events last for several days (between the 11th and 15th of May).
-The official opening of the festival takes place in the centre of the city on May 11th at six o'clock in the evening with a procession of giant doll heads from the Plaza Santo Domingo.
+The official opening of the festival takes place in the center of the city on May 11th at six o'clock in the evening with a procession of giant doll heads from the Plaza Santo Domingo.
 The parade passes through the main streets of Madrid and finishes at Plaza de la Villa (Villa Square).

 During the next three days, concerts of brass bands, contemporary pop and rock performers, theatrical productions, and dance shows are held in the most emblematic places of the city (Plaza Mayor, Plaza de Oriente, the Temple of Debod, etc.).
 As for the dances on St. Isidro's Day, the locals perform the traditional Spanish dance chotis borrowed from the Scots.